Will a tooth infection go away on its own?

 A tooth infection will not go away on its own.
 Your toothache may stop if an infection causes the pulp inside your tooth to die.
 The pain stops because the nerve isn’t functioning anymore, so you may not be able to feel it.
 However, the bacteria will continue to spread and destroy surrounding tissue.
 If you have tooth infection symptoms, see your dentist even if you no longer have pain.

 How is an abscessed tooth treated?

-The goals of treatment for an abscessed tooth are to eliminate the infection, preserve the tooth, and prevent complications.
+Goals of treatment are to eliminate the infection and prevent complications.
+Treatment options include:

 - Incision and drainage: Your dentist makes a small incision (cut) in the abscess to drain the pus.
 Sometimes a small rubber drain is placed to keep the area open for drainage.